-This is the time of year when many children approach the older end of the age range for the classrooms that they are currently in.
+This is the time of year when many children approach the older end of the age range in their current classroom.
 It is a time when families begin to have questions about children moving to the next age group.
-I hope that this answers at least some of your questions.

 What are “Move-ups?”

 “Move-ups” is the term we use at PIC to refer to the process of moving children to the next age group.